Getting started with a project

 Finding bigger fish

-Now you’ve gotten your first pull request in, have a look at some of the other issues in the project.
+Congratulations, you’ve gotten your first pull request accepted.
+Why not have a look at some of the other issues in the project?
 Maybe choose something a little bigger, or choose a new ‘good first issue’.900 Words.